cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

 and not necessarily the same as the name of the JAR file that was used to deploy the application.
 This does not delete the streams and datasets associated with the application because they belong to the namespace, not the application.
+This also does not delete the artifact used to create the application.

 Start, Stop, Status, and Runtime Arguments